-This article contains information for configuring SSL support for Microsoft IIS.
+This article contains information for configuring SSL support for the web mail and web administration clients, which run under Microsoft IIS.

 With the introduction of SNI (which is in IIS version 8 and later), it is

-possible to use host headers with a single IP address protecting multiple
+possible to use host headers with a single IP address.
+Without SNI however,

 |Class:||TRB: Troubleshooting (Configuration or Environment)|